Division of Extramural Activities

 Administrative Supplements: NIH has a published funding opportunity announcement for administrative supplements to ongoing awards.
 The announcement now allows Administrative Supplement requests to be submitted electronically for most of the parent award’s activity code and provides detailed instruction on the two kinds of electronic submission possible.

 For research awards (e.g., R01, P01, U01, U19, R03, R15, R21, R33, R34, R37) the National Institute on Aging (NIA) continues to accept Administrative Supplement applications to cover expenses pertaining to emergencies, or unpredictable cost changes, or to exploit an unexpected opportunity that fits within the funded scope of the work, or to take advantage of a new technology, or to cover unanticipated institutional increases in salaries.
 Administrative Supplements to Center awards (P30, P50) are also available for similar purposes.
 Only under exceptional circumstances are Administrative Supplements available for other kinds of award (training, fellowships, career development, scientific-meetings, and education- and resource-related activities).
 However, NIA stresses that funding for Administrative Supplements is very limited and strongly encourages investigators to contact their Program Officer prior to submitting the Administrative Supplement to check on available funds for the award.
-Investigators seeking support for Administrative Supplements to promote diversity in health-related research or to promote re-entry into biomedical and behavioral research careers should contact Dr. Chyren Hunter, the NIA Training Officer.
+Investigators seeking support for Administrative Supplements to promote diversity in health-related research or to promote re-entry into biomedical and behavioral research careers should contact Dr. Robin Barr, director of the Division of Extramural Activities.

 For general information about NIA's extramural programs, contact DEAQuery@NIA.NIH.gov.